Large Language Model Sourcing: A Survey: Sourcing from Model Structures

 \subsection{Datasets and Evaluations}

-The deep architectures and training data of large language models result in an inherent opacity, making it difficult to attribute their outputs to internal mechanisms~\cite{grattafiori2024llama,yang2024qwen2}.
-To address this challenge, the research community has developed specialized datasets and evaluation protocols to systematically probe the inner workings of these models~\cite{pan2023unifying}.
+The inherent opacity of deep LLM architectures necessitates specialized benchmarks to attribute model outputs to internal mechanisms~\cite{grattafiori2024llama,yang2024qwen2}.
+To address this, the community has established rigorous protocols involving distinct datasets and hybrid evaluation metrics~\cite{pan2023unifying}.